The-Lab-LaBella/LaBellaLabHandbook/README.md

 ## 5. Scientific Integrity

 ### 5.1.
-Research (Mis)conduct
+Research (Mis)Conduct

 	Our lab and the university have zero tolerance for fabrication, falsification, misrepresentation or plagiarism of data or text.

-	The University policies are outlined here:
+	The University policies are outlined here: https://research.charlotte.edu/departments/office-research-protections-and-integrity-orpi

 	Research misconduct often occurs when there is pressure from deadlines, a desire for positive results, and need to outcompete peers.
+Research misconduct can also occur from laziness or poor data management.
 There are NO excuses for research misconduct.

-	**If you are being pressured by ANYONE to conduct unethical research** report that to me, the department or these University resources:
+	**If you are being pressured by ANYONE to conduct unethical research** report that to me, the department or these University resources:  https://research.charlotte.edu/departments/office-research-protections-and-integrity-orpi/research-integrity

 	Responsible research conduct comes from an understanding that we have a moral and ethical obligation to put forth accurate and true information to the best of our ability.